newtfire/textAnalysis-Hub/Install-eXist-dB.md

 Launching eXist-db in one of these ways will display a splash screen while starting up the database.
 After startup, you will find an eXist-db icon in your system tray/menu bar.
 Click (Windows and Mac OS) or right-click (Linux) on the icon to get a popup menu with further options.

 ```
-### Launching eXist
+## Launching eXist

+### Windows
 1. On Windows, click on your launch shortcut icon.
 You'll be asked to configure your Java memory, and you can change some of the settings.
 Notice the Jetty Ports listed on this screen.
 Do you have anything else on your system that uses its ports?
 If you're curious about this, try running this command in your git Bash shell: `netstat -a`, and you will see all of the ports sending and receiving information on your computer! eXist's default port `8080` is a low numbered one so you can check to see if it is already running.
 (It is probably not.)
 If it is, you can just change the number to something else that is not in use.
 Click Save.
  * If you see something like an "Error Running Process" : Cannot run program ""C:\Program Files\Java\jre1.8.0_271\bin\javw.exe"" (in directory "C:\Users\Lisa\Desktop\eXist:): CreateProcess error=206 The filename or extension is too long." that's  sign that you've probably installed in a problematic location like we did the first time (like the Desktop).
 Go back and redo the installation.
 1. Windows will prompt you to run eXist-db as a service on Windows.
 "Not doing so may lead to dat loss if you shut down the computer before eXist-db."
 (We recommend clicking to install the service: you'll probably need to click through a couple of screens permitting Apache Commons to run a web service.)
 1. At this point in the background I could see that Windows Defender Firewall had blocked some features of this app.
 We recommend ONLY allowing Java to communicate on Private networks, not public ones!
 1. At this point, you should be able to open a web browser to the address: `localhost:8080`.
 If all is well, you will see the eXist-dB logo come up!
+There should be an ”X”-shaped eXist-dB icon in your system tray which you can use to start and stop the eXist-dB server.

-## Mac
+### Mac
-1. For Mac users, download the exist distribution with this file extension: **.dmg**
+1. When you launch eXist-dB, watch for the eXist ”X”-shaped icon to appear in your system menu along the top of your screen.
+If you click on it you can see it gives you controls to start and stop the server.
+1. Open a web browser to `localhost:8080` and access eXist-dB as an administrator!

 ## Working with eXist-dB (all versions)